ahong18s/demo.vuepress2/src/en-US/README.md

 ### Problem Record

-- 1.Some plugins or files are missing under @vuePress in node_modules, resulting in failure when importing some files—— Unresolved（ ×）
+- 1.Some plugins or files are missing under @vuePress in node_modules, resulting in failure when importing some files—— resolved (√)
   ```shell
   ⠙ Initializing and preparing dataerror Import file @vuepress/theme-default/src/client/styles/_variables.scss not found
   error Import file @vuepress/theme-default/src/client/styles/vars.scss not found